 Click on each to discover more about their flavor, preparation ideas, and how to keep them fresh!

-Gary comes from a long line of mushroom farmers, and has spent over a decade in the mushroom industry for over a decade.
-Growing up with a father who was a mushroom farmer, he was practically raised in a mushroom house.
+Gary comes from a long line of mushroom farmers, and has spent over a decade in the mushroom industry.
+Growing up with a father who is a mushroom farmer, he was practically raised in a mushroom house.
 Starting by growing exotic mushrooms such as oyster, pioppini, and nameko mushrooms on a small scale, he transitioned into the role of grower for a couple of the large mushroom companies in southern Chester County.
 He now works full time as a mushroom growing consultant and salesman for one of the largest mushroom spawn manufacturers in the world.

 Want to learn more about mushrooms and how they grow?
 Check out our FAQ section, and download our FREE guide to culinary mushrooms, below: